The live sessions have now finished but you can still register to access the session recordings, along with the case questions and model answers.

 These can be found in the Session 1 and Session 3 tabs.

 Please note that the notebooks will be available in time for the course on 19th August 2022.

-Don’t worry, we have uploaded edited versions of the live sessions for you to view at your convenience, along with the slide presentations.
+Don’t worry, we have uploaded edited versions of the live sessions for you to view at your convenience, along with the case questions and model answers.
 They can be found below with the individual session tabs.